philippj/SteamworksPy/README.md

-# SteamworksForPython
+# SteamworksPy
 Howdy!
-This is a fork of Easimer's original SteamworksForPython in an attempt to bring a fully-functional Python module for Steam out for the public.
+This project originally started as a fork of Easimer's SteamworksForPython in an attempt to bring a fully-functional Python module for Steam out for the public.
+Since then it has grown beyond that and added a lot of functionality.

 Feel free to fork or contribute to this module.